locmai/locmai-home-dev/_posts/vault_argocd_gitops.md

 There is various way to manage your secrets, HashiCorp Vault just happened to be a pretty much widely known approach that I had in mind.
 So for Humble project, I used it as the core secret management system that go along with Kubernetes secrets themselves.
 So in this post I'd like to share how I use HashipCorp Vault with ArgoCD to deploy secrets across my system.

-For the convinient of this blog: Vault = HashiCorp Vault
+For my own convenience: Vault = HashiCorp Vault

 ## Injecting Vault secrets into Kubernetes pods via sidecar